netdata/netdata/docs/cloud/alerts-notifications/manage-notification-methods.md

 To manage space notification settings, you will need the following:

-- A Cloud account
+- A Netdata Cloud account
-- Access to the space as and Administrator
+- Access to the space as an **administrator**

 #### Available actions per notification methods based on service level